Thursday, November 21, 2024

 5-8 hours

-The main problem with most laptops that have a dedicated GPU is that they’re usually heavy and not so portable.
-While weight isn’t an issue for engineers mostly working at an office, it is a big problem of anyone commuting be it students or engineers just going from sites to sites which need to take a laptop with them.
+The main problem with most laptops that have a dedicated GPU is that they’re usually heavy and not very portable.
+While weight isn’t an issue for engineers mostly working at an office, it is a big problem for anyone commuting, be it students or engineers who are just going from site to site for inspections.

 • Find a 2GB vRAM laptop.
 Provided your models are small (which are likely to be the case if you’re going to client’s places or contruction sites)